KOLANICH-libs/Stepper/README.md

-= Stepper Library for Arduino =
+= Stepper Library for Raspberry Pi =

-This library allows you to control unipolar or bipolar stepper motors.
-To use it you will need a stepper motor, and the appropriate hardware to control it.
+A simple library for controlling stepper motors through the GPIO pins on a raspberry pi.
+Adapted from the arduino library using wiringPi.

-For more information about this library please visit us at http://www.arduino.cc/en/Reference/Stepper
+For information about the original arduino library visit http://www.arduino.cc/en/Reference/Stepper

 == License ==

+Orginal library
 Copyright (c) Arduino LLC.
-All right reserved.
+All right reserved;
 Copyright (c) Sebastian Gassner.
-All right reserved.
+All right reserved;
 Copyright (c) Noah Shibley.
 All right reserved.

 This library is free software; you can redistribute it and/or